Mothers of Plaza de Mayo: Becoming a movement

-As growing numbers joined weekly marches on Thursdays, the day the first few met, the Mothers also began an international campaign to defy the propaganda distributed by the military regime.
-This campaign brought the attention of the world to Argentina.
+As growing numbers joined weekly marches on Thursdays, the day the first few met, the Mothers also began an international campaign to defy the propaganda put out by the military regime.
+This publicity campaign brought the attention of the world to Argentina.

-One year after the Mothers of the Plaza de Mayo was founded, hundreds of women were participating, gathering in the Plaza for weekly demonstrations.
-They found strength in each other by marching in public, and attracted some press.
+One year after the Mothers of Plaza de Mayo was founded, hundreds of women were participating, gathering in Plaza for weekly demonstrations.
+They found strength with each other by marching in public, and attracting some press.
 They made signs with photos of their children and publicized their children's names.
 They wore white headscarves embroidered with the names and dates of births of their lost children.

 The government tried to trivialize their action calling them "las locas" (the madwomen).

 As the number of disappeared grew, the movement grew, and the Mothers were getting international attention.
 They began to try to build pressure from outside governments against the Argentine dictatorship, by sharing the many stories of the "disappeared".

 On 10 December 1977, International Human Rights Day, the Mothers published a newspaper advertisement with the names of their missing children.
 That same night, Azucena Villaflor (one of the original founders) was kidnapped from her home in Avellaneda by a group of armed men.
 She is reported to have been taken to the infamous ESMA torture centre, and from there on a "death flight" over the ocean.
-In-flight, the abducted were drugged, stripped, and flung into the sea or killed and thrown overboard.
+In-flight, the abducted were drugged, stripped, and flung into the sea to die, or killed and thrown overboard.

-Also an estimated 500 of the missing are the children who were born in concentration camps or prison to pregnant 'disappeared' women; many of these babies were given in illegal adoptions to military families and others associated with the regime.
-Their birth mothers were generally believed to have been killed.
-The numbers are hard to determine due to the secrecy surrounding the abductions.
+An estimated 500 of the missing are the children who were born to pregnant 'disappeared' women being held in concentration camps or prisons.
+Many of these babies were given in illegal adoptions to military families and others associated with the regime.
+Their birth mothers are generally believed to have been killed.
+The numbers of such children are hard to determine due to the secrecy surrounding the abductions.